Cutting Boards, Chopping Blocks, and Butcher Blocks

-Buy the best board you can afford, take care of it, and it is likely that your grandchildren will be using it.
-Even as they age, or especially as they age, good wooden cutting boards become more and more attractive.
+Buy the best wood cutting boards you can afford, take care of it, and it is likely that your grandchildren will be using it.
+Even as cutting boards age, or especially as they age, good wooden cutting boards become more and more attractive.

-The best to be found and will meet the needs of the most discerning customer.
-More durable than regular cutting boards, these end-grain boards look beautiful on your countertop.
+End-Grain Cutting BoardEnd-Grain Cutting Boards are the best cutting boards to be found and will meet the needs of the most discerning customer.
+More durable than regular cutting boards, these end-grain boards look beautiful on your counter top.
 An end-grain is a much harder surface and has a greater tolerance for the chopping motion.
 These boards give a truly resistant cutting surface while being kind to the blade’s sharp edge.

 When the individual boards of wood are arranged so that the grain of the wood runs vertically (up and down), this puts one end of each board up so that the cutting surface is actually the end of many individual pieces of hardwood.
 With the grain aligned in this manner (up and down), when the knife strikes the surface during cutting, the grain of the wood actually separates and then closes when the knife is removed.
 This accounts for the self-healing aspect of the end-grain surface.
 The wood itself is not cut, but instead you are cutting between the fibers.